pleo-io/prop/README.md

 # Prop

-Prop is a dynamic property library.
+Pleo prop is a dynamic property library.
 It allows you to configure your application using properties that are not hardcoded and can be easily modified at runtime.

 It is made of 4 modules that when combined give you a full, flexible and powerful solution.